liuqx315/Multiscale-pattern/sundials_extensions/doc/source/c_interface/User_callable.rst

 .. c:function:: int ARKLapackBand(void *arkode_mem, int N, int mupper, int mlower)

-   A call to the ARKLapackBand function links the main integrator with the ARKLAPACK linear solver using banded Jacobians.
+   A call to the ARKLapackBand function links the main ARKode integrator with the ARKLAPACK linear solver using banded Jacobians.

    **Arguments:**
       * `arkode_mem` -- pointer to the ARKode memory block.